lucasmalara/my-golf-club/README.md

 # Features

-- System management for your golf club - helping you with members management
+- System management for your golf club - helping you with members' management
 - Secured with user authentication and authorization
 - Web-based UI
 - RESTful API for extensibility